AdvancedPhotonSource/cohere/docs/source/config_rec.rst

     AI_sigma = 1.0

 - AI_trained_model:
-| must be defined, if init_guess is "AI_guess". defines the file of hdf5 format that holds trained model.
+| must be defined, if init_guess is "AI_guess". defines the file in hdf5 format that holds trained model.
 | example:
 ::